sanjayh94/PokedexApi/README.md

 # PokedexApi
-A Pokedex Web API application built in the .NET 5 Web API framework that retrieves a Pokemon's basic information using public APIs.
+A Pokedex Web API application built using the .NET 5 Web API framework that retrieves a Pokemon's basic information using public APIs.
 ## How to Run
 I personally used Visual Studio to develop, test and run the project, but there are multiple ways to run this project.
 The different methods are listed below.